g4m3b0x/GameBox/README.md

 Inspired by the Jackbox Party Pack, GameBox is a free-to-play platform for party video games.
 Players need not download any software, but can immediately join the action by simply opening up a web browser on a smartphone.

+The GameBox experience is best enjoyed with one large "dedicated screen" showing the primary game information, with players referring to their phones for private information and player inputs.
+However, play is also possible without a dedicated screen - perfect for when friends gather at a bar, or when the group is not physically gathered in one place!

 Uses JavaScript, Node.JS, Express, React, and Socket.IO.

 Built in ~5 weeks.